Welcome on my Chords III Webpage.

-C chord (I degree) is the starting Tonic.
+- C chord (I degree) is the starting Key. (in red)

-- This technique is called, modulating to the dominant.
+- This technique is called, modulating to the dominant using neighbouring chords.

 The Circle of Fifths scales practice will give an example of using a scale with its relevant chord, following the Circle of Fifths counterclockwise.
 Another point here to mention, is, tritone sharing.
 G7 and Db7 share the same tritone.
-See the picture below.
+(See Tritone reference table below)

 The Dominant Substitutes.

 Another point here to mention is Tritone substitution.
 The tritone substitution can be performed by exchanging a dominant 7th chord for another dominant 7th chord placed in the opposite position.
 See below.
 G7 -- D flat7.
 See Circle of Fifths.
 It is then possible, to use chord substitution (SubV7) to improvise in G7 under a D flat7 chord.

 Tritone Sharing exemple: in red, F note, in G7 and Db7 chords.
 In brown, B note in G7 and Db7 chord.